 - Applicants must be the first author of at least two published (or accepted) high-ranked journal papers

 Additional desirable selection criteria specific to this project:

 - Computational Fluid Dynamics (CFD)

 - Hands-on experimental work specially towing tank and model test basin

 - Computer programming skills

 - Experience in Data Acquisition & Signal Processing

 There is a three-step application process:

-- Contact the Primary Supervisor, Dr Javad Mehr, if you have any questions about the project; and
+- Contact the Primary Supervisor, Dr Javad Mehr to discuss your suitability and the project's requirements; and

 - Copy and paste the title of the project from this advertisement into your application.
 If you don’t correctly do this your application may be rejected.